adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-6.md

 The authors cite this paper as inspiration for this problem:
 [A quantum algorithm for finding the minimum](https://arxiv.org/pdf/quant-ph/9607014)

+If $x_1,\cdots,x_N$ is a database of numbers held in memory, than the following algorithm can be used to find the minimum value with probability of at least $1/2$.
+1. Choose a random index $y$ to use as a threshold
+2. Use the quantum search algorithm with an oracle that marks all indexes $i$ where $x_i < x_y$ which is implemented with the LOAD operation, as outlined in Section 6.5.
+Take a measurement to sample one of the solution indexes $s$ and if $x_s < x_y$ set $y=s$.
+Repeat as needed to reach the desired probability of success.
+3. Return $y$

+In order to find how many accesses to the memory are required, we need to determine how may times step 2 needs to be repeated.
+We know that each time the step is repeated $O(\sqrt{N})$ LOAD oeprations are performed.

+At step 1, there is a $1/N$ probability that $x_y$ is the minimum value in the database.

 ### Problem 6.2 {#problem-62}